 Anurag Basu

 Anurag Basu is an Indian director, best known for Tamil cinema.
-Anurag Basu began their career in 2003.
+Anurag Basu began their career in 2003 and has been a prominent figure in the industry for over 23 years.
 With 30 credits to their name, Anurag Basu remains one of the most prolific and celebrated talents in the industry.
 Spanning 20+ years, Anurag Basu's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones